 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Interested in learning more about Brother’s latest release, the Brother CS7000i sewing machine?
-Is it going to be a good fit as your new sewing companion?
 Read on to learn more in this Brother CS7000i review!

 To preface this CS7000i review, I’ve been a proud owner of the Brother CS6000i sewing machine and have loved it for over 5 years.
 I’ll be devastated when they fully discontinue the Brother CS6000i, as it holds a top spot in my list of best Brother sewing machines.